opatiny/octanis-internship-workbook/docs/programming/stm32Programming/envWithDebug-linux.md

 [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

 - you first have to install the repository in which there is the last version of docker
-- then you can install the necessary packages and test your install
+- then you can install the necessary packages and test your install (pretty straightforward)